maj-rf/maj-rf/README.md

 <!--
 **bananabread08/bananabread08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 Self-taught Web Developer/Software Engineer.
 I personally love exploring the JavaScript ecosystem.
-I used to hate CSS, but now I learned to love and appreciate it (by learning of course)!
+I used to hate CSS, but now I learned to love and appreciate it.

 Currently learning: